openhab/org.openhab.binding.zwave/doc/wink/siren_0_0.md

 ### Parameter 5: Primary Notification Sound

 Primary Notification Sound
-The Siren offers ten different sounds to use as the Siren (primary) notification.
-This parameter sets the Siren (primary) notification sound
+<p&gtThe Siren offers ten different sounds to use as the Siren (primary) notification.
+This parameter sets the Siren (primary) notification sound</p&gt
 The following option values may be configured -:

 | Value  | Description |